 Clothing plays a big part in headshot photography and is one of the things that need to be discussed or adjusted during the consultation.

-Example, do they want a headshot that conveys happiness, or one that is a bit more moody?
+For example, do they want a headshot that conveys happiness, or one that is a bit moodier?

 Also as a side note, you should consider renting a studio with air conditioners to make sure that your client is comfortable throughout the session.